pnsrc/TrustTunnelClient/trusttunnel/README.md

 ## Building

-To build the AdGuard Standalone VPN Client, follow [these steps](../README.md#build-instructions) The built executable will be available in the `<project_root>/build/standalone_client` directory.
+To build the AdGuard TrustTunnel VPN Client, follow [these steps](../README.md#build-instructions) The built executable will be available in the `<project_root>/build/trusttunnel_client` directory.

 ---

 ## Configuration

-The AdGuard Standalone VPN Client accepts a TOML-formatted configuration file.
+The AdGuard TrustTunnel VPN Client accepts a TOML-formatted configuration file.
 You can use the setup wizard tool to generate a basic configuration file.

 ### Setup Wizard Tool

 #### Usage

-For quick setup, please follow [here](../README.md#quick-start-the-standalone-vpn-client).
+For quick setup, please follow [here](../README.md#quick-start-the-trusttunnel-vpn-client).

 For a more customized configuration experience, follow the steps below: